 Handling original materials

 Will has hosted a session on the Murphy notes, Beckett's first novel, at London Road.
 A discussion was held with his students as they looked through the manuscript to try and find where the opening chapter started.
-They found handling an original material, a unique learning experience.
+They found handling original material, a unique learning experience.

 "There is something very exciting about handling an author's materials.
 There's something very tactile about them and I have taught using them myself - Beckett is quite High Art and yet you can see a beer stain on the manuscript!"